 Water.
 Your body can’t get enough of it!
 Drinking enough water can actually help prevent water retention and make you feel far less like a bloated whale.

 Based on Australian Government recommendations, women should be aiming for around 2.1 litres per day.
 Just keep in mind that these figures are based on average weight in adult women and your needs could be different.

 So how do you know if you’re drinking enough water?
 Health experts explain dizziness, dry mouth and headaches are some ways your body is telling you it needs more water.
 You should be going to the bathroom every three to four hours and the colour of your pee should be relatively pale.

-This is by no means an exhaustive list, but it will help you get started.
+Tackling period pain from all angles can be helpful and while this is by no means an exhaustive list, but it will help you get started.
 Begin by adding some of these into your diet and keep an eye on what your symptoms are like when the next wave of pain rolls around.